Maheersiddiqui/spotifyclone/README.md

 # spotifyclone
-I cloned spotify using only html and css
+created this  clone of  spotify using only html and css